1/ Access to ANCESTRY.COM (LIBRARY VERSION) and LDS ARCHIVES

 Search Israeli Online Phone Book with Latin Letters

 Stephen P. Morse has reintroduced the capability at his site to search the Bezek Israeli telephone book using Latin letters.
-Searching can be accomplished at http://stevemorse.org/hebrew/bezeq.html.
+The function was removed some years ago when the Bezeq site provided its own transliteration.
+That feature no longer exists on Bezeq.
+Searching can be accomplished at http://stevemorse.org/hebrew/bezeq.html .

 To use the feature, enter a surname in Latin letters.
 This will display possible spellings of the name in Hebrew letters.
 Copy the Hebrew name to the search engine and click “Search.”
 The results are displayed both in Hebrew and transliterated Latin letters.

 It may be necessary to play with Hebrew transliterations.
 Searching for “Cohen” produced two Hebrew spelling variants, both of which are used by Israelis.
 The surnames Mokotow and Mokotoff produced no results, but Mokotov provided the list of Gary Mokotoff Israeli relatives.

 Family Tree Magazine Names 101 Best Websites for Genealogy for 2016

 For the 17th consecutive year, Family Tree Magazine named its 101 best websites for genealogy.
 JewishGen, GenealogyIndexer are listed among the “Best International Genealogy Websites” and the Stephen P. Morse One-Step site is identified in “Best Online Tech Tools in 2016” with the erroneous title of “One-Step Web Pages.”
 To access the list of websites go to http://www.familytreemagazine.com/article/101-best-websites-2016.